buttplugio/buttplug/spec/CODE_OF_CONDUCT.md

-While the project team seeks to welcome all contributors and participants, due to the sexual nature of projects related to the Metafetish organization, it is asked that all participants be of provable legal age.
+While the project team seeks to welcome all contributors and participants, due to the sexual nature of projects related to the Metafetish organization, all contributors and participants should be of provable legal age.

-Work on projects related to the Metafetish organization may are times require sexual situations to be discussed in project forums, be they message boards, social media, chat systems, or other means not listed here.
-These discussions should pertain only to usage of the projects they involve, and should only include required details.
+Working on projects related to the Metafetish organization may at times require sexual situations to be discussed in project forums, be they message boards, social media, chat systems, or other means not listed here.
+These discussions should pertain only to usage of the projects they involve, and should only include required details to express some sort of issue or feature request.
 If the discussion includes material that others may find objectionable for some reason, the discussions should be prepended with content warnings.

+While usage stories about projects are appreciated, unless they express some issue with specific usage, we ask that they be kept to outside forums, where they would be appropriate.
+There are many sub-reddits, fetlife groups, and forum instances available for a multitude of interests where usage can be discussed.
+If a proper venue is not known, please contact project maintainers, as they may be able to point to one.

 If any contributor or project member feels that these considerations have not been met, they should contact the project maintainers at